Understanding grid balancing & congestion management

 2.1.
 Differences

 Balancing and congestion management share some similarities, particularly in their predominantly market-driven approaches.
-However, understanding their distinct characteristics is crucial to identify potential conflicts between them.
+However, understanding their distinct characteristics is important to identify potential conflicts between them.
 Here, we outline their primary disparities:

 - Nature of the issue: Imbalance arises when supply and demand of electricity don’t match, while congestion arises from overload (not enough transmission capacity).